zchee/golang-wiki/Modules.md

 ### Semantic Import Versioning

+In short:
-The major version of a module must be included in both the module path and the package import path if the major version is v2 or higher, such as `me.io/my/mod/v2/pkg`.
-Module versions of v1 and v0 must not be included in the path.
+* If the module is version v2 or higher, the major version of the module _must_ be included in both the module path in the `go.mod` file (e.g., `module example.com/my/mod/v2`) and the package import path (e.g., `import "example.com/my/mod/v2/foo"`).
+* If the module is version v0 or v1, do _not_ include the major version in either the module path or the import path.

 In Go, packages with different import paths (e.g., due to different major versions) are different packages.
-Thus `me.io/my/mod/pkg` is a different package than `me.io/my/mod/v2/pkg`, and both may be imported in a single build, which among other benefits helps with diamond dependency problems and also allows a v1 module to be implemented in terms of its v2 replacement or vice versa.
+Thus `example.com/my/mod/foo` is a different package than `example.com/my/mod/v2/foo`, and both may be imported in a single build, which among other benefits helps with diamond dependency problems and also allows a v1 module to be implemented in terms of its v2 replacement or vice versa.

 See the ["Module compatibility and semantic versioning"](https://tip.golang.org/cmd/go/#hdr-Module_compatibility_and_semantic_versioning) section of the tip documentation for more details.